-This epic spa and hot spring is just over an hour from Toronto
+This spa and outdoor hot spring is a winter oasis near Toronto

 While Nordic spas are all the rage, you know what else sounds pretty nice?
 A trip to Tuscany.
 Given that most of us can't just hop on a plane, it's nice to know that there's a more convenient but still beautiful local option.

 The Pillar & Post has long been one of Niagara-on-the-Lake's favourite hotels, but the 100 Fountain Spa on site is also worthy plenty of fawning.
 Beyond the treatments, it's the facilities that really set this place apart.

 A highlight has always been the sophisticated room that houses the indoor pool.
 Cast in red brick with wood beams across the soaring ceilings, it's about as far from a community centre pool as you can get.
 It feels like a step back to the Old Country.

 Alas, not everyone gets as excited as I do by elegant swimming pools.
 As far as Instagram-worthy amenities go, it's the outdoor hot spring that's most popular.
 Nestled in a secluded spot beside a rock garden and small waterfall, it's an oasis for relaxation year round.

 As is the case with most hot springs, it's really amazing in the midst of a snowfall, when the steam soars from the hot water and the powder collects on the surrounding area.
 If you can manage a weeknight visit, you might even get the place to yourself.

 There are also a variety of spa treatments on offer here.
 The spa itself is a whopping 13,000 square feet, which makes it one of the biggest in the province.
 Given its location in the heart of wine country, it's probably not a surprise that the spa offers Vinotherapy.

 Yes, that's right, you can soak up the benefits of wine both in the glass and by having it rubbed into your skin at the spa.
 Paradise.